-Russian phrases with numerals Posted by bota on Nov 24, 2020 in Culture, idioms, language, Numbers and counting, vocabulary
+Russian phrases with numerals Posted by bota on Nov 24, 2020 in Culture, Idioms, language, Vocabulary

 Since we’ve covered the difference between один and раз, it’s only apt to enrich our vocabulary with a few numeral-heavy Russian expressions and idioms.
 I will give both the literal translation (sometimes for the sake of curious imagery and other times for even more curious etymological reasons), as well as the actual idiomatic meaning and usage of each expression below.

 В оди́н го́лос (lit. in one voice) meaning “in unison”.
 This is mostly employed to talk about people who unequivocally agree on something and sometimes to stress that a group of people is saying something at the same time and very agreeably.